shantanuparabumd/ENPM-662-Introduction-to-Robot-Modelling/docs/world.rst

 `Gazebo Tutorial <https://classic.gazebosim.org/tutorials?tut=build_world&ver=1.9#LoadingaWorld>`_

-Your world will be saved in a SDF format like test_world.sdf.
-You can rename the world file to test_world.world.
+Your world will be saved in a :guilabel:`SDF`` format like :guilabel:`test_world.sdf`.
+You can rename the world file to :guilabel:`test_world.world`.

 Add this file to the wordls folder in your project package.

-Make sure the world folder is added to CMakeLists.txt
+Make sure the world folder is added to :guilabel:`CMakeLists.txt``

 .. code-block:: cmake
     :emphasize-lines: 5